burak091/fedora-linux-user-disk-samba-management/README.md

 #In order to share our directories using the Samba protocol, the Samba package must be installed on the system.
 For the Fedora distribution, the YUM package manager is used to install required software packages.The install command is used to install a package, and samba specifies the name of the package to be installed.
-Therefore, the sudo yum install samba command installs the necessary software to enable directory sharing via the Samba protocol.<pre><code>
+Therefore, the sudo yum install samba command installs the necessary software to enable directory sharing via the Samba protocol.</code></pre>
 <img width="1903" height="913" alt="image" src="https://github.com/user-attachments/assets/7f97f099-363f-4ae6-9e01-c02b51c5ac4d" />
 <img width="485" height="272" alt="image" src="https://github.com/user-attachments/assets/ee7945fe-9516-4438-a922-dfb65755a056" />
 <img width="563" height="303" alt="image" src="https://github.com/user-attachments/assets/7e9c3d72-e1e0-47d8-9d3a-94d925585e1a" />